enkidevs/curriculum/javascript/javascript-core/largest-array-element-exercise/README.md

 name: Largest Array Element

-description: Use a loop to find the largest element of a given `array`.
+description: Use a loop to find the largest element of a given array.

 aspects:
   - workout